playframework/playframework/documentation/manual/releases/release26/migration26/MessagesMigration26.md

 Note that because the body of the `MessageRequest` is not relevant to the template, we can use `MessagesRequestHeader` here instead of `MessageRequest[_]`.

-Please see [[passing messages to form helpers|ScalaForms#passing-messages-to-form-helpers]] for more details.
+Please see [[passing messages to form helpers|ScalaForms#Passing-MessagesProvider-to-Form-Helpers]] for more details.

 ### DefaultMessagesApi component